-- 2. to keep the NZCVS questionnaire as simple as possible without compromising the robustness or quality of data collected - 3. to minimise the need for complex imputation, collect as much information about as many incidents as possible, whilst balancing the need to minimise respondent burden - 4. ensure that stakeholder needs / requirements were met wherever possible - 5. use tested / validated questions where appropriate, but be open to designing new questions where existing options were not suitable.
+- 1. to keep the questions as simple as possible without compromising the robustness or quality of data collected - 2. ensure that stakeholder needs / requirements were met wherever possible - 3. use tested / validated questions where appropriate but be open to designing new questions where existing options were not suitable.